-6.3.1 Combining node-locked licenses
+Combining node-locked licenses

-Node-locked licenses can be combined if they have been generated for the same host ID.
+Node-locked licenses can be combined if the host IDs embedded in each INCREMENT are the same.
+That is, if they have been generated for the same host ID.

 To combine multiple node-locked licenses into a single file, copy and paste all of the INCREMENT lines from your separate license files into a new license file.